 Lectures related to the use of regional anesthesia, pharmacologic principles of regional anesthesia, and a description and demonstration of regional anesthesia techniques, to include ultrasound guidance, such as interscalene, supraclavicular and infraclavicular blocks, as well as lower extremity blocks, are included.
-In the subsequent quarter, students participate in a regional anesthesia workshop.
+Students participate in a regional anesthesia simulation & the Cadaver Lab workshop.
 (OC/SLO: A1, A3, A4, A6, B2, B5, B9, B10, C1, C2, C3, C4, C7, D1, D2, E1, E2, E4, E5)

-ANPR 550 Advanced Principles of Anesthesia (Pediatric Anesthesia) - Katrin Sames, DNAP, CRNA, APN
+ANPR 550 Advanced Principles of Anesthesia (Pediatric 3Qtr Hrs Anesthesia)

+Katrin Sames, DNAP, CRNA, APN